BSc (Architectural Science) (Hons) (NFQ Level 8) & MArch (NFQ Level 9) or BArchSc (Hons) (NFQ Level 8)

 - Professional Studies

-A combination of continuous assessment and end-of-semester written examinations is used.
+A combination of continuous assessment and end-of-trimester written examinations is used.
 In your final year, you’ll also submit a report of your design research project.

 International Study Opportunities